Dental Financing Helps You Afford the Care You Want and Need

 The fee for each visit will be discussed prior to your treatment.
 Any amount not covered by your insurance is your responsibility.
 We have multiple in-office financing options available for treatment in excess of $500.

 We believe that money should not stand in the way of your having a healthy mouth.
 If you need extensive dental care and are concerned about cost, we are happy to offer financing through Care Credit®.
-We participate in their program that provides up to 12 months interest free as well as extended interest bearing plans.
+We participate in their program that provides 6 months or up to 12 months for large cases interest free as well as extended interest bearing plans.

 Please ask for more information or visit www.carecredit.com